-- 2. The right of action created by this chapter may be brought upon receipt by the aggrieved person(s) of notice that the Commission has dismissed the complaint or, if no such notice is received, after one year from the date of the filing of the complaint.
-If the person aggrieved has received notice that the Commission has dismissed the complaint, an action under this chapter must be brought by the aggrieved person within one year from the date of receipt of said notice or it will be barred.
-Equitable principles such as waiver, estoppel and equitable tolling shall apply to the time limitations for the filing of any complaint or other pleading under this chapter. - any other applicable law or legal theory."
+- A. Back pay, front pay and other actual damages, as those remedies are defined in the Pennsylvania Human Relations Act and case law interpreting the same; - B. Emotional distress damages; - C. Exemplary damages; - D. Reasonable attorney's fees and court costs; and - E. Such other relief, including injunctive relief, as the court may deem appropriate. - 2.
+The right of action created by this Ordinance may be brought upon receipt by the aggrieved person(s) of notice that the Commission has dismissed the complaint or, if no such notice is received, after one year from the date of the filing of the complaint.
+If the person aggrieved has received notice that the Commission has dismissed the complaint, an action under this Ordinance must be brought by the aggrieved person within one year from the date of receipt of said notice or it will be barred.
+Equitable principles such as waiver, estoppel and equitable tolling shall apply to the time limitations for the filing of any complaint or other pleading under this Ordinance - 3.
+Nothing in this Ordinance limits the right of an aggrieved person to recover under any other applicable law or legal theory.